scriptnull/vishnubharathi.codes/source/_posts/rude.md

 Maybe I will try to write some interesting tech stuff that I have been doing in the past months - but not tonight.
 Tonight, I will try to offload some life events that had been weighing on me for a long time.

-(disclaimer - if you are new to this blog: once in a while I tend to sit down on a sleepless night to capture some life events that happened to me on this blog.
+(disclaimer - if you are new to this blog: once in a while I tend to sit down on a sleepless night to capture some life events that happened to me.
 They don't always convey something in particular.
-But however, this post tries to convey a simple idea which is :point_down: )
+But however, this post tries to convey something which is :point_down: )

 > "Don't be rude to people"